UsedMosquito6/capstoneproject/proposal.md

 -Bullets that fire where the ship is pointing (with restriction on how far they can travel)

--Asteroids that come from a random direction and break up when shot.
+-Asteroids that come from a random direction and break up when shot

--when something travels off of the screen, they are teleported to the oposite edge.
+-When something travels off of the screen, they are teleported to the oposite edge

 -Main menu with buttions / settings

--point counter
+-Point counter

--set amount of lives
+-Set amount of lives

--game over screen
+-Game over screen

 ## Nice to Have List